visendi-labs/mapbox-gl-gojs/docs/ssr_general.md

     - Everyday server things like saving to session easily integrated with map operations
     - Server can cache or do other smart things when fetching data to show
 - No tricky SSR templating, injecting some serverside data into some function call in a JS/HTML template.
+- Tieing map interaction to general UI changes, can become real strange and breaks SSR/HATEOAS.
+What if you want to show a page with the number of lines on the map?
+Who keeps t

 Some cons:
 - Might lead to more data/traffic being sent from server